fishaudio/fish-speech/docs/en/start_agent.md

 ## Performance

-Under our test, a 4060 laptop just barely runs, but is very stretched, which is only about 8tokens/s.
-The 4090 is around 95tokens/s under compile, which is what we recommend.
+Under our test, a 4060 laptop just barely runs, but is very stretched, which is only about 8 tokens/s.
+The 4090 is around 95 tokens/s under compile, which is what we recommend.

 # About Agent

-This model is currently undergoing testing.
-We welcome suggestions and assistance in improving it.

-We are considering refining the tutorial and incorporating it into the main documentation after the testing phase is complete.
+The demo is an early alpha test version, the inference speed needs to be optimised, and there are a lot of bugs waiting to be fixed.
+If you've found a bug or want to fix it, we'd be very happy to receive an issue or a pull request.